 Readings: There is an abundance of reading ahead, but a steady pace will keep your head afloat.
 Please take this counsel to heart, and do not skip assignments.
 Doing so will eventually catch up with you in unpleasant ways.
 In addition, do not put the reading off until the last moment; much of the material will be complex and require an investment of your brain, not just your time.
 Nonetheless, you will need time to digest it properly.
 Some of the readings will overlap a bit; trust me: the repetition will only help you.

 Participation: This course will operate primarily as a seminar, not as a lecture.
 This means that student participation is of the utmost importance.
 This category can include things like attendance, academic courtesy, diligence in completing assignments, and still other intangibles.
 Primarily it will focus on classroom contributions to discussions.
 Just in case you haven't seen the point here: this will be the primary way in which the professor evaluates your reading habits.
 Be prepared for an intensely Socratic approach!
+If the professor believes people are treating readings lightly, pop quizzes will occur as a consequence.
 (15% of course grade)

-Weekly Exercises: Most Thursdays (but some Fridays), there will be a written assignment, usually tied directly to that day's readings.
-The nature of these assignments will vary as different skills are being emphasized, so pay attention to directions/announcements in Blackboard.
-Thursday assignments are due at the start of class; for Fridays, by 5pm, either in my campus mailbox, or slid under my office door.
+Writing Exercises: Throughout the semester, there are a number of writing assignments, usually tied directly to that week’s readings.
+The nature of these assignments will vary as different skills are being emphasized, so pay attention to directions/announcements in Canvas.
+Assignments are due at the start of class, unless otherwise stipulated.
+In other cases, or for late work, they may be either placed in my campus mailbox, or slid under my office door.
 (15% of course grade)

-Primary Document Analysis: In consultation with the instructor, each student will select and analyze a primary document related to the topic of their historiographical essay.
-The analysis will include short answers to basic questions about the selected document (authorship, intended audience, etc.) as well as a three-page (+/- ½ page) argumentative essay regarding what the document reveals about the society and period it pertains to.
-A word to the wise: incorporating even now the secondary sources you will be later using to complete your historiographical essay can only help the analysis.
-The argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Chicago Manual of Style.
+Primary Document Analysis: Early on in the semester, we will analyze a set of primary documents.
+The analysis will include short answers to basic questions about the selected document (authorship, intended audience, etc.) as well as a four-page (+/- ½ page) argumentative essay regarding what the documents reveal about the society and period it pertains to.
+This argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Dept. Style Guide or Chicago Manual of Style.
 (15% of course grade)

 Historiographical Essay: An 8-10 page historiographical essay on the topic of your choice is required.
-(20% of course grade) Details in Blackboard.
+(20% of course grade) Details will be available in Canvas.

 Final Exam: (15% of course grade)

-Book Reviews: Guidelines to this assignment are located here, but further counsel on book reviews is also tucked away in each of our course textbooks.
-Maybe it's time to consider the merits of how an index works?
+Book/article Review: Guidelines to this assignment are located here, but further counsel on book reviews is also tucked away in each of our course textbooks.
 (10% each of course grade)

 Lecture and Reading Schedule

-We have three required texts, plus numerous on-line readings, for this course.
+We have four required texts, plus numerous on-line readings, for this course.
 Be sure you have:

-- Rampolla, A Pocket Guide to Writing in History
+- Mary Lynn Rampolla, A Pocket Guide to Writing in History

 Readings and Assignments